Denis-Yen/This-is-my-Life/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Sit down, relax, and get to know Hugo Apéro.
+description: Sit down, relax, and get to know Denis Rodríguez.
 Built on top of Blogophonic, we wanted to create a polished Hugo theme with the right features for a true personal website.
 We set out to create a theme that is a pleasure to learn, and one that helps others get to know you better.
 It is more than a blog, with flexible custom